LumenTech/terraform-provider-lumen/docs/data-sources/data_source_bare_metal_configurations.md

 - disks (Integer) "The number of disks in this configuration"
 - nics (Integer) "The number of NICs in this configuration"
 - processors (Integer) "The number of processors in this configuration"
-- machineCount (Integer) "The number of machines in this configuration"
+- machine_count (Integer) "The number of machines in this configuration"
 - price (String) "The price for this configuration"

 ## Terraform Input Variables